 The West Highland Way is one of the most popular routes.
 It starts north of Glasgow and goes for 96 miles to Fort William, passing the base of Ben Nevis, the highest peak in the British Isles The highlights of the walk are Loch Lomond and the beautiful valley of Glencoe.

 Ye'll tak' the high road and I'll tak the low road And I'll be in Scotland afore ye But me and my true love will never meet again On the bonny, bonny banks of Loch Lomond

 Many parts of the route were originally a military road connecting to Fort William, which was a base for the pacification of the Highlands after the rebellion of 1745.
 Later is was a route for driving cattle down out of the Highlands to market in Glasgow and beyond.

-I walked this route in 1998 on a self-guide tour arranged by Sherpa.
+I walked this route in 1998 on a self-guided tour arranged by Sherpa.
 I have great memories of leaving Kingshouse in Glencoe and walking up the Devil’s Staircase to the highest point on the path and a spectacular view of the valley below.
 And I remember being tired and footsore by the time I reached my bed in Kinlochleven, but that’s all part of the experience.
 In 2011 I drove through Glencoe with my sisters and it was a very different experience from walking the same valley.
 On my walk I spent part of my time on the valley floor, but also got to see the whole scene from the top of the Devil’s Staircase.

 The South Downs Way in southern England is not so very far from London.
 I have walked the last nine mile stretch along the Seven Sisters and Beachy Head into Eastbourne.
 That is a magnificent walk along the white cliffs, but very unlike the rest of the walk.
 Based on what I have read, this could be a very nice walk with convenient access and forgiving terrain.